dtonon/papiro/README.md

 ## Specs & Performances

-Papiro uses the QR Code v40 (177x177 matrix) with an hight (H) error correction level; [according to the specs](https://www.qrcode.com/en/about/version.html) with this config we can save 1273 bytes in binary mode on a single QR Code.
-An A4 sheet can accomodate 12 QR Codes for *an unbelievable total of ~14.91KB!* So a standard 500 sheets pack easily stores ~7.28MB, or ~14.56MB with an double side print.
+Papiro uses the QR Code v40 (177x177 matrix) with low (default, you can change it with the -l option) error correction level; [according to the specs](https://www.qrcode.com/en/about/version.html) with this config we can save 2953 bytes in binary mode on a single QR Code.
+An A4 sheet can accomodate 12 QR Codes for *an unbelievable total of ~34.60KB!* So a standard 500 sheets pack easily stores ~16.89MB, or ~33.79MB with an double side print.
+With the best (high) error correction level you can print ~14.91KB/sheet.

 ## Requirements